yapxue/pulsar/conf/yapxue/yapxue.md

   * enableTransaction
   * memoryLimitBytes: The 64M default can guarantee a high producer throughput.

+* pulsar consumr config
+  * ackTimeoutTickTime: tick time of detect ack timeout.
+  * subscriptionProperties: Properties are immutable, and consumers under the same subscription will fail to create a subscription if they use different properties.
+  * isAckReceiptEnabled
+  * negativeAckRedeliveryDelay: impled at client side.
+  * receiverQueueSize:
+  * acknowledgmentGroupTime
+  * replicateSubscriptionState
+  * batchReceivePolicy: max records, max bytes, max wait seconds.

+* pulsar broker config (ServerConfiguration)
+  * managedLedgerUnackedRangesOpenCacheSetEnabled: Use Open Range-Set to cache unacked messages (it is memory efficient but it can take more cpu)

 * pulsar webService
   * impl of PulsarWebResource can see path and logic of rest api.
   * PulsarService.addWebServerHandlers